Scan time: 2-3 minutes / Read time: 3-5 minutes

 Tess writes a weekly newsletter about dump-and-go slow-cooker dinners.

-She drops the ingredients in the pot each morning and walks away.
+Each morning she drops the ingredients in the pot and walks away.

-She started it for people who want a hot meal waiting after a long shift.
+Her pitch is simple: a hot meal should be waiting after a long shift.

 ⛳️ Problem:

-Meanwhile her 900 subscribers open every issue and reply like old friends.
+Meanwhile, those 900 open every issue and reply like old friends.

 Her problem: how to earn a living without a massive audience.